ydahal1/ydahal1/jokes.md

-What’s Forest Gump’s Facebook password?
-1forest1
+What animal is always at a game of cricket?
+A bat.

 [
-Sun Jul  6 00:32:37 UTC 2025
+Mon Jul  7 00:31:42 UTC 2025
  ]